BBN-Q/libaps2/doc/api-reference.rst

 	this procedure has already been run and return immediately.
 To force the driver to run the initialization procedure, call with `force` = 1.

-`APS2_STATUS get_firmware_version(const char* deviceIP, uint32_t* version)`
+`APS2_STATUS get_firmware_version(const char* deviceIP, uint32_t* version, uint32_t* git_sha1, uint32_t* build_timestamp, char* version_string)`

-	Returns the version number of the currently loaded firmware.
+	`version` returns the version number of the currently loaded firmware.
 The major version number is contained in bits 15-8, while the minor version number is in bits 7-0.
 So, a returned value of 513 indicates version 2.1.
+Bits 28-16 give the number of commits since the tag and the top nibble set to d indicates a dirty working tree. `git_sha1` is the first 8 hexadecimal digits of the git SHA1 of the latest commit. `build_timestamp` is the build timestamp as a hexadecimal string YYMMDDhh.
+The `version_string` will combine the previous values into a human readable string similar to what is returned from `git describe`.
+Pass a null pointer for any unused terms.

 `APS2_STATUS get_uptime(const char* deviceIP, double* upTime)`